The Ad Hoc Committee on the elaboration of complementary standards

 - Special measures, including affirmative or positive measures;

 - Prevention and awareness-raising, including through human rights education and training, in the fight against racism, racial discrimination, xenophobia and related intolerance;

 - Racism and sport; and,

 Following each session, the Ad Hoc Committee submits its report to the Human Rights Council pursuant to decision 3/103 and resolutions 6/21 and 10/30.
 The report of the 8th session is available

-The seventh session of the Ad Hoc Committee took place from 13-24 July 2015 in Geneva.
+The tenth session of the Ad Hoc Committee will be held from 8 to 20 October 2018 in Geneva.